-Another most essential tool is Trello, which helps us track all the projects that we work on.
+Another essential tool is Trello, which helps us track all the projects that we work on.
 Besides these, we use premium tools like Copyscape to ensure our work is plagiarism-free.
-And, to edit and make our content error-free, we use Grammarly and ProWritingAid.
+Also, to edit and make our content error-free, we use Grammarly and ProWritingAid.

 Are there any books you would like to recommend for people who want to start their entrepreneurial journey in content writing?

 I would recommend two books by J. Sugarman – The Adweek Copywriting Handbook and Triggers.
 And a few websites like enchantingmarketing.com, copyblogger.com, and copyhackers.com.
-These would help you understand many aspects of content writing.
+This will help you understand many aspects of content writing.

-Have you noticed any change in yourself after you began your entrepreneurial journey?
+Have you noticed any change in yourself since you began your entrepreneurial journey?

 I won’t deny that my entrepreneurial journey is a roller-coaster ride.
 But this journey has transformed me into a more confident, more hard-working, and more humble person and a business owner.

 When I look back on my journey, I feel proud of myself.
-And at the same time, it motivated me to work even harder to make Apna Writer the best in the industry for crafting content to connect the businesses with their target prospects.
+At the same time, it motivated me to work even harder to make Apna Writer the best in the industry for crafting content to connect businesses with their target prospects.

-I hope you learned alot from sravani startup journey.
-If you find this interview useful please share with your friends over social media.
+I hope you learned a lot from Sravani’s startup journey.
+If you find this interview useful, please share it with your friends over social media.